Information-Theoretic Generalization Bounds for Deep Neural Networks: Introduction

 \subsection{Main Contributions}

-We present two new hierarchical generalization error bounds for DNNs.
-The first bound refines the results from \cite{xu2017information,russo2019much,bu2020tightening} for sub-Gaussian loss functions, bounding the generalization error in terms of the Kullback-Leibler (KL) divergence and mutual information associated with the internal representations of each layer.
-This bound shrinks as the layer count increases, can adapt to layers of low complexity (e.g., low-dimensional or discrete), and overall highlights the benefits of depth for learning.
+We introduce two novel hierarchical generalization error bounds for deep neural networks (DNNs).
+The first refines prior results from \cite{xu2017information,russo2019much,bu2020tightening} for sub-Gaussian loss functions, bounding the generalization error through the sum of Kullback-Leibler (KL) divergence and mutual information terms associated with the internal representations at each layer.
+The mutual information term quantifies the stability required for generalization, ensuring that the algorithm’s output does not depend too strongly on the internal representations of the data.
+The KL divergence term, on the other hand, contrasts the empirical distribution of the internal representations with their population counterpart, capturing the idea that generalization involves learning the underlying distribution in addition to maintaining output stability.
+The overall bound shrinks as the layer count increases, underscoring the benefit of deeper architecture for controlling generalization error.
 Our second generalization bound accounts for Lipschitz continuous losses and employs the 1-Wasserstein distance.
 This bound suggests the existence of a DNN layer that minimizes the generalization upper bound, acting as a \emph{generalization funnel layer}.
-The bounds are evaluated for the task of binary Gaussian mixture classification and closed-form expressions derived.
-These expressions demonstrate that the KL divergence bounds shrinks with the ranks of the product of weight matrices, while the Wasserstein bound (and the resulting generalization funnel layer) depends on the Frobenius norms of the product of weight matrices.
-We compute the generalization funnel layer on a simple numerical example, illustrating that it can vary between problems and generally depends on the employed training method.
+The bounds are evaluated for the task of binary Gaussian mixture classification and the generalization funnel layer is computed on a simple numerical example, illustrating that it can vary between problems and generally depends on the employed training method.